BA in Early Childhood Studies and Practice

 Certificate in Early Childhood Studies and Practice

 The Diploma/Bachelor of Arts (Early Childhood Studies and Practice) has been developed to meet the identified needs of practitioners in the childcare sector who wish to pursue further education and training in a flexible manner, complimenting and supporting continued employment.
-This programme of study builds on practical experience, enhancing the learner’s skills through exposure to theory, policy, research and work-based learning opportunities.
+This 4 year part time programme of study, with options for interim exit awards, builds on practical experience, enhancing the learner’s skills through exposure to theory, policy, research and work-based learning opportunities.
 It also aims to provide practitioners currently working in the field of early childhood care and practice an opportunity to upgrade their qualifications, to further develop their skills and to enhance their existing knowledge through a part-time, flexible and accessible academic programme.

 Who is the course intended for?